theta360developers/webapi/README.md

   state                        Camera state: batteryLevel, storageUri... takePicture                  take picture, similar to pressing shutter button

-Run "dart bin/main.dart help <command>" for more information about a command.
+Run "./theta help <command>" for more information about a command.
 ```

 ## Installation For Development and Testing